ali-atghaei/geometrical_DG/README.md

 The core of our code is sourced from the repositories listed below.

-<a href='https://github.com/KaiyangZhou/DG-research-pytorch'>DDAIG</a> "Domain Generalization by Solving Jigsaw Puzzles", CVPR 2019
+<a href='https://github.com/KaiyangZhou/DG-research-pytorch'>DDAIG</a> "Domain Generalization by Solving Jigsaw Puzzles", CVPR 2019 paper.

-<a href='https://github.com/MediaBrain-SJTU/FACT'>FACT</a> CVPR 2021 paper "A Fourier-based Framework for Domain Generalization"
+<a href='https://github.com/MediaBrain-SJTU/FACT'>FACT</a>  "A Fourier-based Framework for Domain Generalization", CVPR 2021 paper.

+We express our gratitude to the authors for making their codes publicly available.
+We also encourage acknowledging their contributions by citing their publications.